Microsoft Drops OneNote From Office, Pushes Users To Windows 10 Version - Slashdot

 Re: (Score:2)

 So the less useful version.
-(Score:2)
+(Score:4, Informative)

 If that is still true, this idea can go fuck itself.